 Existential psychotherapist and blogger Emma Wilkinson recently very kindly asked me to be part of her ‘people of integrity’ project.
 She’s interviewing people whose work she regards as having integrity and I was deeply flattered to be thought of that way!

-I’ve included her first couple of questions – and my answers – below, and you can read the rest if you follow the ‘read more’ at the end to her blog.
 You might also be interested in the other interview she’s conducted so far with Prof. Emmy Van Deurzen, foremost existential psychotherapist in Europe.

 Briefly tell me your story (who are you?
 Where do you come from?
 Where are you going?)